zuti666/English/the Sorcerer's Stone Chapter ONE.md

 "Well," said Dumbledore finally, "that's that.
 We've no business staying here.
 We may as well go and join the celebrations."

-"Yeah," said Hagrid in a very muffled voice, "I'll be takin' Sirius his bike back.
+"Yeah," said Hagrid in a very ==muffled== voice, "I'll be takin' Sirius his bike back.
 G'night, Professor McGonagall -- Professor Dumbledore, sir."

 Wiping his streaming eyes on his jacket sleeve, Hagrid swung himself onto the motorcycle and kicked the engine into life; with a roar it rose into the air and off into the night.